This post may contain affiliate links. Read our disclosure policy.

 Tessa’s Recipe Rundown

-Texture: Soft, moist, and tender.
+Texture: Soft, moist, and tender, but NOT gummy.
 The best texture I’ve ever had from any quick bread!

 Ease: SO easy!
-You don’t even need a mixer for this Banana Bread recipe.
+You don’t even need a mixer.

 After countless tests, tweaks, and adjustments, I’ve finally discovered the very BEST Banana Bread Recipe.

-Just check out one of the hundreds of 5-star reviews raving about this Banana Bread Recipe:
+Just check out two of the hundreds of 5-star reviews raving about this Banana Bread Recipe:

 Reader Love